saularraffi/Tech-Interview-Notes/README.md

         return TreeInfo(height, isBalanced)
     ```

-- a problem that has 2 scenarios --> ex. checking if array is monotonic (non-increasing or non-decreasing)
+- A problem that has 2 scenarios --> ex. checking if array is monotonic (non-increasing or non-decreasing)
     ```python
     def isMonotonic(array):
         isNonDecreasing = True